Surgery to remove the spleen increases the risk of immune system late effects.

 Children who have had their spleen removed may need antibiotics to prevent infection.

-In addition, children at risk should be vaccinated against the following:
+In addition, children at risk should be vaccinated on a schedule through adolescence against the following:

 - Meningococcal disease.